aff3ct/streampu/docs/Socket.md

 ```cpp
 void* dataptr;
 ```
-Pointer to the data of the socket.
+Pointer to the data of the socket (memory space).
 ```cpp
 std::vector<Socket*> bound_sockets;
 ```
-The `input` or `forward` sockets bound to this socket.
+The `input` or `forward` sockets bound to the current socket.
 Only relevant for `output` or `forward` sockets.
 ```cpp
 Socket* bound_socket;
 ```
-The unique `output` or `forward` socket bound to this socket.
+The unique `output` or `forward` socket bound to the current socket.
 Only relevant for `input` or `forward` sockets.
 ### Methods
 The most important methods of the socket class are the bind and unbind functions.

 ```cpp
 void  bind(Socket  &s_out, const  int  priority = -1);
 ```
-This function is used to connect sockets with each other, it can be called by an input or forward socket and takes as parameter an output or forward socket.
+This function is used to connect sockets with each other, it can be called by an `input` or `forward` socket and takes as parameter an output or forward socket.
 The function gets the caller's `dataptr` and redirects it to `s_out dataptr`.
+!!! danger
+    Binding rules must be respected.
 === "Valid bindings"
     ![Valid bind](./assets/bind_permission.svg)
 === "Invalid bindings"